freakmangd/zentig_ecs/docs/stages.md

 + `draw`
 + `deinit` - `Run when World.deinit` is called.
 Used for deinitializing resources and assets

-By default, zentig doesn't add any systems to any of your stages.
+By default, zentig doesn't add any components or systems to any of your stages.
 So you can use any of these stages for whatever purpose you want.
-It's only when you include @import("zentig").base that default stages and components get added to your world.
+It's only when you include @import("zentig").base that systems and components get added to your world.

 ### Stage layout